Timeline for 2025-26 Enrollment

 Any K-8th grade student zoned for the Atlanta Public Schools may attend ANCS.
 The school has a primary attendance zone of Grant Park, Ormewood Park, and Summerhill, a secondary attendance zone of NPU-W, followed by the rest of the Atlanta Public Schools district boundaries.

 Typically, there are more applications than spaces available, and, therefore, an admissions lottery is held.
-The lottery will take place on March 11, 2024 after the application period has ended.
+The lottery will take place in March, after the application period has ended.
 In the lottery, students are randomly selected to be offered admission to ANCS until all available spaces are filled.
 Once all spaces in a grade level are filled, the remaining students are selected to be placed on a wait list.

 If there are more applicants than spaces available in a grade level, a lottery may be held based on priority attendance zones.
 Also, to achieve a diverse student body, ANCS weights its lottery for “economically disadvantaged” students.
 Please see the Admissions page for information on how this process works.